lslzl3000/node-local-tunnel/README.md

 Why & How it works
 ----------
-Sometimes, we have to test or live changing things on a public server with public domain (e.g development with public services [Wechat, Weibo, Alipay..], or mobile device testing behind NAT or firewall), which usually requires server reloading, proxy configuration, ssh login, re-deploying ....
+Sometimes, we have to test or live add/del things on a public server with public domain (e.g development with public services [Wechat, Weibo, Alipay..], or mobile device testing behind NAT or firewall), which usually requires server reloading, proxy configuration, ssh login, re-deploying ....
 It will be much simpler if we could proxy the requests from public server to our own local mechine, and testing/debuging on the local server.
 But if you are behind NAT or firewall(e.g secure network, mobile netwrok), the normal proxy engine(e.g. nginx) will not work.
-An easy way to do that is setup a tunnel/connection to help you relay request from public server to your local server and relay the result from your local server back to public server.
+A principle to achieve that is setup a tunnel/connection to help you relay packages between the public server and your local server.

-The ngrok(https://ngrok.com) is a well-known public product and service to do this.
-But it is a general standalone native server written in c/c++, powerful but little heavy in most of cases.
+The ngrok(https://ngrok.com) is a well-known public service to do this.
+But it is a general native server written in c/c++, powerful but little heavy in most of cases.
 Besides, the public service is blocked in China, and setup a private ngrok server is hard and complex.

-The NLT[node-local-tunnel] is a pure nodejs module, it will setup up a live secure tunnel( by websocket), catch all/part[target ones] of the requests from one server, live redirect/relay them to a local server.
+The NLT[node-local-tunnel] is a pure nodejs module, only few lines, it will setup up a live secure tunnel (by websocket), catch all/part[target ones] of the requests from one server, live redirect/relay them to a local server.
 Easy use, easy configure.

 Installing
 ----------